Table of Contents

 Papula (Papule), Nodus and Plaque

 A papula is a small, circumscribed elevation.
-Its diameter is less than 1 cm.
+Its diameter is less than 0.5 cm.
 These nodules can develop from an increase in substance of both the dermis and the epidermis.
-A nodus is greater than 1 cm, of firm consistency, and can reach into deeper layers of the dermis.
-A plaque is an areal increase in tissue with confluent papules.
+A nodus ranges from 0.5 cm to 5 cm, of firm consistency, and can reach into deeper layers of the dermis.
+A plaque is a real increase in tissue flat-topped, raised lesion with confluent papules.

-A tumor is a large node, which develops from an increase of tissue in the dermis or epidermis.
+A tumor is a large node greater than 5 cm, which develops from an increase of tissue in the dermis or epidermis.
 Examples are benign and malignant neoformations like the basaliom.

 Vesicula (Vesicle) and Bulla (Blister)